bhavanb/Timetable-Generator/readme.md

 # Timetable Generator
-A Java program to generate time tables.
+This is a Java program to generate class timetables for schools.
 Made for a school project
 ## Using the generator:
 In order to use the timetable generator, first the inputs must be provided in the `inputs.csv` file.
 The format of `inputs.csv` is as follows: